jdupak/diploma-thesis/src/00_thesis.md

 ### Variance of Generic Types

 Generic type variance can be derived from either the type's usage or its definition[@Altidor2011].
-Rustc employs definition-site variance for generic types, meaning variance is computed from the type's definition rather than its usage in functions.
+Rustc employs definition-site variance for generic types, meaning variance is computed from the type's definition, rather than its usage in functions.
 The situation becomes complicated when a generic type is used within another type, possibly in a recursive manner.
 In such cases, variance requires computation via a fixed-point algorithm, referred to as "variance analysis".

 #### Variance Analysis